 One thing I probably found the hardest about being a PT is the sales part.
 I’m not a natural salesperson, never have been, never will be.
 I don’t like putting pressure on people to sign up for something they might not 100% be sure about.
-I really struggled with this side of PT when I first started.
-I didn’t believe I was worth the amount of money the gym was charging the members.
-I was new into the industry and when you first qualify you think you know everything.
+This is something I really struggled with as a new PT.
+You need to believe you are worth the amount of money the gym, or you, are charging the members and potential clients.
+Being a newbie into the industry, and when you first qualify, you think you know everything.
 When in reality, you know the bare minimum.
 I learnt so much in my first few months of training clients.
 But I was very lucky in the sense that after I qualified I went straight into a mainstream gym with shift hours.
 Let me explain…

 When you qualify and look for a job in a gym make sure that you are completely aware of how they work.
 Some gyms will pay you to do shift hours, where you are basically on the gym floor doing inductions etc. Other gyms will have a deal where you do a certain amount of hours for free, so you don’t pay rent and can charge what you like.
 Last option is you only get paid when you are with clients, you don’t pay rent but they take a cut of what you earn.
 Hopefully, that makes sense!
 If not comment below the gym you are looking into and I’ll explain how it works, as I’ve worked at a fair few!
 Be aware of the pay system and structure as it can be quite confusing!
 Personally, if you are new into the industry I would recommend you go with a gym that pays you for shift hours then extra for PT hours.
 Yes, they will take a small cut of your PT hours but when you are doing shift work you are getting paid no matter what.
 Bit more of a reliable income when you first start out, unless you feel comfortable selling yourself to the max!
 Shift hours may not sound fun, but they are the perfect opportunity to chat with members, complete inductions and just build your confidence within the gym facilities.